The short version

 My favourite part of the job is presenting workshops at schools and libraries.
 I’m always amazed at the natural enthusiasm children bring to drawing, especially when they draw just for themselves and don’t care if it’s ‘good enough’ or not.
 I believe we all have this enthusiasm when we are younger, but most of us lose it – maybe someone makes a nasty comment, or maybe we think someone else is better at it, or maybe we think we have to draw things that look ‘right’ (I still struggle with this last one).
 I’ve worked with older audiences too, including educational organisations and corporate groups, and it’s fun to see people get back in touch with their creative child.

 I’m a member of the Society of Children’s Book Writers and Illustrators Australia West chapter.
 I’m also a member of the Australian Society of Authors and the Children’s Book Council of Australia.

 I like working with pen and ink, pencil, charcoal and watercolour.
-I also use digital tools such as Adobe Photoshop, Corel Painter and a Wacom graphics tablet.
+I also use digital tools: Adobe Photoshop, a Wacom graphics tablet, an iPad Pro and the Procreate app.